al1e/linux-init/README.md

     ```bash
     #!/usr/bin/bash
     # Maintained in linux-init-files.org

+    # NB ths is currently lazy.
+It uses brute force, and i need to do some get_tree jq stuff instead to
+    # get the app_id/class instance instead.
+But.. it works.

     id="$1"
     script="$2"
     [ -z "$id" ] && echo "usage: sway-do-tool id" && exit 1